rails/webpacker/README.md

 ### Hot module replacement

-Webpacker out-of-the-box supports HMR with `webpack-dev-server` and you can enable it by setting `dev_server/hmr` option to `true` inside webpacker.yml.
+Webpacker out-of-the-box supports HMR with `webpack-dev-server` and you can toggle it by setting `dev_server/hmr` inside webpacker.yml.

 Checkout these guide for more information:

 - https://webpack.js.org/configuration/dev-server/#devserver-hot

-To add HMR for React you would need to add `react-hot-loader`.
+To support HMR with React you would need to add `react-hot-loader`.
 Checkout this guide for more detailed information:

 - https://webpack.js.org/guides/hmr-react/